GoogleChrome/web.dev/src/site/content/en/fast/use-lazysizes-to-lazyload-images/index.md

 from `lazyload` to `lazyloaded`.

-Additionally, you can use Lighthouse to verify that you haven't forgotten to lazy load any offscreen images.
+Additionally, you can use Lighthouse to verify that you haven't forgotten to lazy-load any offscreen images.
 Run the Lighthouse Performance Audit (**Lighthouse > Options > Performance**) and look for the results of the **Defer offscreen images** audit.